Cyborg Abreu: Fight Sports

 Abreu currently living in Miami, United States where he runs his academy Fight Sports coaching multiple high level BJJ athletes.

 In 2020, a BJJ black belt under Abreu and instructor at Fight Sports Naples, Marcel Goncalves, was accused of sexual assault by a student of his who was 16 years old at the time of the incident.
 Initially, Abreu drew heavy criticism for his handling of the claims and how he chose to comment on them before he eventually put out a further statement that denounced Goncalves' actions.
 Since then, Abreu has also been named in a civil suit on the same matter, where he and Fight Sports LLC were accused of "failure to properly oversee its trainers and instructors and its failures to properly care for vulnerable minors training at Fight Sports’ gyms."
 On June 17, 2023, a summary judgement was issued in the case that ruled in favor of Abreu and Fight Sports.

 In 2023, a second sexual assault lawsuit named both Abreu and Fight Sports LLC, stemming from an incident concerning another affiliated gym.
 Mandy Schneider was allegedly sexually assaulted by Rodrigo da Costa Oliveira, the coach of Rockstar Martial Arts Gym in Frisco, Texas, in a hotel room.
 The lawsuit stated that Schneider told the managers of the gym, but they did not inform her parents or the authorities and instead ordered her to stay quiet.
 The lawsuit claimed that "The repeated failures of Roberto Abreu and Fight Sports to ensure the safety of underage athletes have fostered an environment ripe for such abuse."

 Personal life

 Abreu was cast as Fábio Gurgel in The Smashing Machine.

+Abreu was previously engaged to his jiu jitsu athlete Maggie Grindatti.
+They split in 2023.